meinside/meinside.github.io/_posts/2016-05-18-Implement-a-Speech-to-Text-Bot-Using-Wit-Ai-API.md

 published: true
 ---

-[wit.ai](https://wit.ai/) provides API for natural language processing.
+[wit.ai](https://wit.ai/) provides APIs for natural language processing.

 It takes a human voice or text and convert it to a structured information for further use.